jemmy512/book-notes/Linux/LinuxProgramming.md

             // call on registered func in reverse order and as many times as registered
             // register at leat 32 exit handlers that are automatically called by exit. fork(); // PID, memory locks, record locks, CPU time counter, pending signals, semaphore adjustments, async I/O
         // child process copys parent's data, head and stack but shares text segment and file descriptors including server's listenfd, and connectfds.
+        // After the fork, the fds opened in the parent process are still open, and reference counts incremented by 1.
         // There are two ways to handling descriptors after fork:
            1. Parent waits for child to complete.
            2. Both parent and child go their way(close descriptors don't need, respectively)